yiichou/Trace.alfredworkflow/readme.md

     - Doubule click `trace` in Alfred Workflows Preferences
     - Click `Open workflow folder` to open Finder
-    - Open `proxy.conf` and modify like sample
+    - Open `proxy.conf` and modify it like sample

 3. Use